 So, what is my point?

-At my company, Accountz.com, we have just added a new feature that is so powerful, it only needs a single USP.
-We call it The Eazy Button.
-It works like this: if you are unsure of how to do something with our software, you just press our magic Eazy Button.
+At the last company I founded, Accountz.com, we added a new feature that is so powerful, it only needs a single USP.
+We called it The Eazy Button.
+It works like this: if you are unsure of how to do something with the software, you just press the magic Eazy Button.
 It not only takes you through each step, it also creates exactly what you want automatically when you finish the steps.

 Now, we could add all the other great points that have evolved over the years, but that would just dilute this one great single USP.
-So instead we have decided to target a single segment and hit them as hard and fast as we can.
+So instead we decided to target a single segment and publicise it as hard and fast as we could.
 When you market like this you get a much higher response, even if it is to a smaller audience.